JustinWaiz/WebEng_TA_MERN_ToDo/project/openpoints.md

 Upgrade to MERN stack:

-- persistant storage with MongoDB (Atlas) cluster -> mongoose
+- persistant storage with MongoDB (Atlas) cluster -> mongoose (done)
-- Node.js Express backend server:
+- Node.js Express backend server (done):
   - API routes for all CRUD operations
   - API routes for register and login (JWT & bcrypt)
   - ToDo's belong to users and can only be accessed and modified by their creators
 - React / Vite frontend (done)
+- Frontend:
+  - reorder CSS files
+  - beautify Auth page
+  - Logout button
+  - Drag & drop to reorder tasks no longer working
+  - Use of other icon for toggle button
+  - complete tasks without opening modal

 Functions / Topics: